bentoml/BentoML/docs/source/integrations/triton.rst

     - ``update_trace_settings``

 .. epigraph::
    :bdg-primary:`Important:` All of the client APIs are asynchronous.
 To use them, make sure to use it under an async ``@svc.api``.
-See :ref:`concepts/service:Sync vs Async APIs`
+See :ref:`concepts/service:Synchronous and asynchronous APIs`

    .. code-block:: python
       :caption: `service.py`